bodo-ai/Bodo/docs/source/overview.rst

 Overview
 ========

-Bodo is the simplest and most efficient analytics programming framework.
+Bodo is the first Python Supercomputing Analytics platform that empowers data scientists to run Python workloads with the extreme performance and scalability of High Performance Computing (HPC) without code rewrites.

-Bodo Core Engine's advanced technology accelerates and scales data science programs automatically and enables instant deployment, eliminating the need to rewrite Python analytics code to Spark/Scala, SQL or MPI/C++.
+Bodo’s technology provides automatic parallelization and acceleration for analytics workloads for the first time.
+This eliminates the need to rewrite Python code in Spark/Scala, SQL or MPI/C++, allowing data scientists to focus on solving business problems instead of scalability and performance of their codes.

 This user manual covers the basics of using Bodo, provides a reference of supported Python features/APIs, and explains how Bodo works under the hoods.
 In a nutshell, Bodo provides a just-in-time (JIT) compilation workflow using the `@bodo.jit decorator <user_guide.html#jit-just-in-time-compilation-workflow>`__.
 It replaces the decorated Python functions with an optimized and parallelized binary version automatically, using advanced compilation methods.